Skip to Content

 headers,

 // 3.
-Submit the amount + signature within the quote window
+Submit the signature (no request body)

 const response = await fetch(`https://checkout-api.exodus-int.com/subscriptions/${id}/charge`, {